 Previously, we mentioned that 86% of place brands fail.
-Then, we examined the mistakes brand consultants commit.
-Today, we’ll talk about the other half of the equation: The mistakes places commit.
-This is the second installment of our three-article series.
+Then, we first examined the mistakes that brand consultants commit.
+Today, we will talk about the other half of the equation: The errors that places make.
+This essay is the second installment of our three-article series.

-We always say that a brand is more than a logo.
-You cannot design a logo and say: “Mazal tov!
+As always, let’s start by stating the obvious: a brand is more than a logo.
+If you want to succeed, you should not design a logo and say: “Mazal tov!
 Your city has officially become a brand.”
 In real life, it does not work that way.
 According to Simon Anholt, a leading place-branding consultant, people’s perception of a place is influenced by six factors.
-Successful place brands deliver adequately on all of the six pillars listed below.
-A tall order…
+Iconic place brands deliver adequately on all of the six pillars listed below.
+A tall order, for sure.

 - Exports – Determines the public’s image of products and services from each country and the extent to which consumers proactively seek or avoid products from each country-of-origin.
 (This could be city-specific too.)